-Effect of Nozzle Proximity
+Effect of nozzle proximity

-The effect of nozzle position on droplet size is shown in Figure 15, for $Q_1 = 0.1$ L/s and $\mu_1 = 2.5$ cP.
-As expected, placing the nozzle closer to the liquid stream obviously results in improved shattering.
-Droplet mean diameter decreases as the shatter jet nozzle is positioned closer to the liquid stream.
-Roughly speaking, the SMD decreases by half when the nozzle is moved from 15 to 7.5 cm from the liquid, for all air velocities.
+Figure 15 shows the effect of nozzle position on droplet size $(Q_1 = 0.1 \text{ L/s and } \mu_1 = 2.5 \text{ cP})$ .
+As expected, placing the nozzle closer to the liquid stream results in improved shattering.
+Droplet mean diameter decreased as the shatter jet nozzle was positioned closer to the liquid stream.
+Roughly speaking, the SMD decreased by half when the nozzle is moved from 15 cm to 7.5 cm from the liquid, for all air velocities.